venture23-aleo/verulink/DEPLOYMENT.md

 7. Start the Services

     Navigate to your working directory:
+    > Run with sudo if the current user is not in the docker group, or add the user to the docker group.

     ```bash
     cd verulink/attestor
     docker compose up -d
+    ```
+    Run with sudo if the current user is not in the docker group, or add the user to the docker group.
+    ```
+    sudo docker compose up -d
     ```
 ### Upgrade Process

 1. Update image tag in `compose.yaml`: